Enabling single sign-on and setting options

 4. Select a Login option.

 • Use SSO login only lets users log in with SSO only.
-If this option is selected, users can only log in through the identity provider and not with their Helix Plan or LDAP username and password.
+If this option is selected, users can only log in through the identity provider and not with their P4 Plan or LDAP username and password.

 5. Optionally enter an Email mapping override if user email addresses in the identity provider are not using the default fields, which are loginID (SAML) or email (OIDC) fields.